noooooobieee/mayo-client/CONTRIBUTING.md

 ![Start background image for GitHub's README](public/startbgforgithub.jpg)

-# Contributing to Project Mesa Client
+# Contributing to Project Mayo Client

-Thank you for your interest in contributing to the Project Mesa Client!
+Thank you for your interest in contributing to the Project Mayo Client!
 We welcome all kinds of contributions, whether it's code, documentation, bug reports, or suggestions.

 Please make sure to make Pull Requests to the `dev` branch, as there, your feature/fix will be merged later into `main` branch.